aaronbesc/SSL_ParkinsonsDisease/README.md

-# Parkinson's Disease Movement Data
+# SSL: Parkinson’s Disease Motion Tracking and Tremor Analysis

 This project is part of the Smart Systems Laboratory at the University of Florida and focuses on developing a machine learning-based assessment tool for Parkinson's disease.
 The objective is to analyze patient movement data to detect and quantify tremors, enabling more precise assessments.
 By leveraging computer vision and data-driven methodologies, the system tracks motion patterns and applies feature extraction techniques to evaluate motor symptoms.